 The opulent decoration, including intricate mosaics, frescoes, and statuary, showcased the wealth and sophistication of the empire.

-The decline of the Roman Empire in the 5th century CE saw the deterioration of many bath complexes.
+The decline of the Western Roman Empire in the 5th century CE saw the deterioration of many bath complexes.

 In some regions, the practice of public bathing persisted through the Byzantine period, while in others, it faded away.